anaconda/ae5-vscode/README.md

 issues arise.
 The Anaconda team is happy to assist if necessary.

 Auxiliary tools such as RStudio, VSCode, or Zeppelin are installed into a shared volume provisioned just for this purpose.
-If RStudio is the first tool being installed, those instructions will need to be followed first.
+If VSCode is the first tool being installed, those instructions will need to be followed first.
 See the document [TOOLS.md](TOOLS.md) for more details, and make sure that work is completed before proceeding with the instructions here.

-The latest approved versions of the RStudio support files can always be found at these links.
+The latest approved versions of the VSCode support files can always be found at these links.

 - This file, in PDF form: [vscode-install.pdf](http://airgap.svc.anaconda.com.s3.amazonaws.com/misc/vscode-install.pdf)